-where packagename is the name of the RPM package on the CDROM.
-For example: qbdbm-25.0-6.i386.rpm.
+where packagename is the name of the RPMpackage on the CDROM.
+For example: qbdbm-30.0-6.i386.rpm.

-7 Type the following command and press Enter to restart the syslog daemon and begin logging error messages to the qbdbfilemon.log file.
+Type the following command and press Enter to restart the syslog daemon and begin logging error messages to the qbdbfilemon.log file.

-'''

 /etc/init.d/syslog restart

-'''

-Running Linux Database Server Manager 15.0 and 7.0
+Running Linux Database Server Manager 20.0 and 7.0

-Use this procedure to install Linux Database Server Manager 15.0 if you want to run Linux Database Server Manager 7.0 and 15.0 concurrently but do not have Linux Database Server Manager 8.0/9.0/10.0/11.0/12.0/13.0/14.0 installed.
+Use this procedure to install Linux Database Server Manager 20.0 if you want to run Linux Database Server Manager 7.0 and 20.0 concurrently but do not have Linux Database Server Manager 8.0/9.0/10.0/11.0/12.0/13.0/ 14.0/15.0/16.0/17.0/18.0/19.0 installed.

-- To install Linux Database Server Manager 15.0 together with Linux Database Server Manager 7.0 - 1 On the Linux server, become the root user. - 2 In a terminal window, type the following command and press Enter to stop the abmonitord service:
+- To install Linux Database Server Manager 20.0 together with Linux Database Server Manager 7.0 - 1 On the Linux server, become the root user. - 2 In a terminal window, type the following command and press Enter to stop the qbmonitord service: - service abmonitord stop - 3 Insert the QuickBooks Enterprise Solutions CD-ROM in the server's CD-ROM drive and navigate to /cd\mount\point/ LinuxDBServer (where cd\mount\point is the CD-ROM mount directory).

-'''

-service abmonitord stop

-'''

-3 Insert the QuickBooks Enterprise Solutions CD-ROM in the server's CD-ROM drive and navigate to /cd_mount_point/ LinuxDBServer (where cd_mount_point is the CD-ROM mount directory).

 - If your Linux server does not have a CD-ROM drive, copy the LinuxDBServer directory from the CD-ROM drive on an accessible computer to your Linux server.
-You can also download the software from the QuickBooks Enterprise Solutions website: www.qbes.com/ linux. - 4 The Linux Database Server Manager RPM package is signed so that you can verify the integrity of the package with the GPG public key.
+You can also download the software from the QuickBooks Support website: https://guickbooks.intuit.com/learn-support. - 4 The Linux Database Server Manager RPM package is signed so that you can verify the integrity of the package with the GPG public key.
 The public key is included in the LinuxDBServer directory. - a In a terminal window, type the following command and press Enter to import the public key into the keyring (a database of trusted keys on your Linux server):